andrewdoak/doak.studio/README.md

 # DOAK.STUDIO
 Welcome, friend.

-## DEV MOTTO & HAIKU
+## DEVELOPER MOTTO
 <i>Behind open doors
-A warehouse of shooting stars
+A warehouse of shooting stars.
-Come in, we'll build more  </i>
+We'll build greatness here.  </i>

 ## ABOUT
-Andrew Doak is a servant-leader, team player, dot-connecting thinker with a proven history of synthesizing and implementing abstract ideas and managing complex projects.
+Andrew Doak is a servant-leader, team player,
+and dot-connecting thinker with a proven history
+of synthesizing and implementing abstract ideas
+and managing complex projects.

-Current evolution: building beautiful, useful, innovative tech products.
-This work is fueled by the same “core” it always has been: creativity, superb attention to detail, dedication, open-mindedness, a growth mentality, emotional intelligence, and thoughtful, context-sensitive communication.
+Current evolution: building beautiful, useful and
+innovative tech products.
+This work is fueled by the same
+“core” it always has been: creativity, superb attention
+to detail, dedication, open-mindedness, emotional intelligence,
+a growth mentality, and thoughtful, context-sensitive communication.

 ## LINKS
 <u><a href="https://github.com/andrewdoak/" target="_blank" style="font-size: 1em">github</a></u>